What's New

 Q1: Is Digital Gold safe in 2026?

-Digital gold platforms are now more regulated, but they still fall under different oversight than SEBI-regulated ETFs.
-While certain custodians offer insurance coverage, remember that you are paying a "spread" (the difference between buy and sell price) which can be as high as 3-5%.
-For large amounts, ETFs are generally more cost-effective.
+Digital gold platforms are more regulated than a few years ago, but they still fall under different oversight than SEBI-regulated ETFs.
+While certain custodians offer insurance coverage, you are paying a "spread" (the difference between buy and sell price) that can run 3–5%.
+For larger amounts, ETFs are generally more cost-effective.
 Always verify a platform's regulatory status before investing.

 Q2: Should I buy SGBs from the Stock Market?